 1959-1964: Rest of his playing career

-Hernandez bounced back with the '59 Chattanooga Lookouts, posting a 8-12, 3.42 line.
-In 1960, Rudy went 6-4 with a 2.70 ERA for the Charleston Senators and got his major league debut with the 1960 Senators (4-1, 4.41), pitching 21 games.
-When Washington moved to Minnesota to become the Twins, Hernandez did not go with them as the new Washington Senators picked him in the 1961 expansion draft.
-Hernandez finished up in the majors with the 1961 Senators (0-1, 3.00 in 7 games) to conclude his MLB career with a 95 ERA+.
+Hernandez bounced back with the 1959 Chattanooga Lookouts, posting a 8-12, 3.42 line.
+In 1960, Rudy went 6-4 with a 2.70 ERA for the Charleston Senators and got his major league debut with the Washington Senators (4-1, 4.41), pitching 21 games.
+When Washington moved to Minnesota to become the Minnesota Twins, Hernandez did not go with them as the new Washington Senators picked him in the 1961 expansion draft.
+Hernandez finished up in the majors with the expansion team in 1961 (0-1, 3.00 in 7 games) to conclude his major league career with a 95 ERA+.
 He also threw that year for the Toronto Maple Leafs (3-4, 4.03).